EMIT-leadership-development/emit/_programs/youth-leaders.md

   consistently throughout the program.
 certification: >-
-  The curriculum focuses on holistic leadership development to enhance leadership effectiveness, with a primary goal of fostering personal and community transformation.
-As such, it is not solely an academic qualification.
+  The curriculum focuses on holistic leadership development to enhance leadership effectiveness, with a primary goal of fostering personal transformation.
 Upon successfully completing the program, participants will receive a "Certificate of Completion."
 graduation: >-
   Students graduate after they have attended all classes, trained 10 other leaders and paid their tuition in full.
 Graduations take place at each local